In the Midst of Grief

 Douglas Kaine McKelvey

-A book of liturgies for seasons of dying and grieving--liturgies such as "A Liturgy for the Scattering of Ashes" or "A Liturgy before a Medical Treatment" or "A Liturgy for Embracing both Joy & Sorrow."
-These are ways of reminding us that our lives are shot through with sacred purpose and eternal hopes even when, especially when, suffering and pain threaten to overwhelm us.
+A book of liturgies for seasons of dying and grieving--liturgies such as "A Liturgy for the Scattering of Ashes" or "A Liturgy before a Medical Treatment" or "A Liturgy for Embracing both Joy and Sorrow."
+Here are ways to remind us that our lives are shot through with sacred purpose and eternal hopes even when -- especially when -- suffering and pain threaten to overwhelm us.